9.2 Administration and governance

 Other key contributors to global education and education for sustainable development are:

 - Federal Foreign Office (Auswärtiges Amt): Funding/collaboration with civil society in Member States of the Eastern Partnership and the Arab world, youth exchange programmes in key regions addressed in Germany's foreign cultural and educational policy, 'kulturweit' international cultural voluntary service,

-- Federal Ministry for Economic Cooperation and Development (Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung, BMZ): Development policy information and education, 'weltwärts' volunteer programme,
+- Federal Ministry for Economic Cooperation and Development (Bundesministerium für wirtschaftliche Zusammenarbeit und Entwicklung, BMZ): Development policy information and education, 'weltwärts' volunteer programme (the development volunteer service),

-- Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (Bundesministerium für Umwelt, Naturschutz, Bau und Reaktorsicherheit, BMUB): Initiatives to improve the sustainable use of resources and raise climate protection awareness
+- Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) (Available in German): Initiatives to improve the sustainable use of resources and raise climate protection awareness

 - Federal Ministry of Food and Agriculture (Bundesministerium für Ernährung und Landwirtschaft, BMEL): Initiatives to stop food waste.